ninahonyango/View_My_Portfolio/README.md

 > Conducted a hands-on brute-force attack on an FTP server and captured the network traffic using Wireshark for analysis.

-🧰 *Tools:* Kali Linux, Metaspoiltable2, Wireshark, Hydra, FTP Service
+🧰 *Tools:* Kali Linux, Metasploitable2, Wireshark, Hydra, FTP Service

-📸 *Techniques:* Brute Force Attack, Data Exfiltration, Packet Capture & Analysis
+📸 *Techniques:* Brute Force Attack, Data Exfiltration, Packet Capture, Network Forensics

 📎 Includes screenshots and a detailed walkthrough.